 Home equity loans are similar to personal loans in that you receive a lump sum of cash at a fixed interest rate and fixed monthly payment.
 Home equity lines of credit, or HELOCs, work like credit cards and come with variable rates.

 These borrowing options require you to put your home up as collateral to qualify.
 No matter which option you go with, the interest might be deductible if you use the money to make eligible home improvements.

 If you need to borrow a small amount of cash for your home improvement plans, you might be able to skip the loan and go with a 0% APR credit card instead.
 Many cards have no interest payments on balances for up to 18 months, which can be ideal if you have a smaller-scale project in mind.
 A credit card can also work well if you’re able to pay your contractor with it.

-If you have built equity in your home and you’re looking to do a major renovation, a cash-out refinance could provide you with the funds you need while getting you a lower rate on your current mortgage.
-The refinancing process is just as paperwork-heavy as taking out a mortgage, however, and there are closing costs to consider.
-If you go this route, take the time to shop around for the best refinance rates so you maximize your savings.
+If you have substantial equity in your home and want to do a major renovation, a cash-out refinance could provide you with the funds you need, albeit with a new loan at a potentially higher rate.
+The refinancing process is just as paperwork-heavy as taking out a mortgage, too, and you’ll need to pay closing costs.

 Establish your goals.
 For example, is the renovation so you can enjoy the home for the foreseeable future, or are you aiming to increase the value and sell it in hopes of turning a profit?
 Then, create an outline of everything you want to accomplish, and get quotes from multiple contractors for the cost and timeline.
 You don’t have to go with the cheapest option; go with the one that is most reputable.
 Before you go too far down the path to starting the project, make a plan for what you’re going to do during the renovation.
 Will you be able to live there during the construction, or do your plans call for gutting the home?
 If you need to relocate for part of the project, it’s important to figure out how to minimize those short-term living costs.